Self-Invested Personal Pension

 - Flexible charging structure - you pay depending on the range of funds you want to access.
 Bear in mind charges may vary in future.

 - Possible range of funds - your pension contributions may be invested in a choice of funds.
 The funds you can choose from may vary depending on what funds are actually available at the time.
-Note that the value of your fund may fluctuate and you may not get back your original investment.
+Note the value of your investment can go down as well as up and you may not get back what you put in.
 Read our FRP Fund Guide for more information on the funds offered under the plan.

-- Income drawdown option - this allows you to draw an income direct from your pension fund until you are ready to buy your pension annuity.
-Read more about the Drawdown option.
+- Flexible income or cash (also known as drawdown) - this allows you to draw an income direct from your pension fund until you are ready to buy your pension annuity.

 Review your SIPP